zzl0/metric-stresser/README.md

 # Metric Stresser

 A graphite metric stresser, this is inspired by [graphite-stresser](https://github.com/feangulo/graphite-stresser), which is a Java program, and can only test line format.
-I want test pickle easily.
+I want to test pickle easily.

 # Usage